pubkey/rxdb/docs-src/rx-storage.md

 ### PouchDB

 The PouchDB RxStorage is based on the [PouchDB](https://github.com/pouchdb/pouchdb) database.
 It is the most battle proven RxStorage and has a big ecosystem of adapters.
-It is the only RxStorage that allows to do replication with a CouchDB endpoint.
 PouchDB does a lot of overhead to enable CouchDB replication which makes the PouchDB RxStorage one of the slowest.
 [Read more](./rx-storage-pouchdb.md)

 ### LokiJS